yuan-alex/discord-ai-chatbot/README.md

-# GPT Discord Bot
+# 🤖 Discord AI Chatbot

-An example of a Discord bot powered by the OpenAI API.

-## Setup
+### Setup

 1. Create a Discord bot and invite it to your server.
 2. Create a `.env` file in the root directory of the project or set up the proper environment variables on your deployment environment.
 Use the `.env.example` file as a template.
-3. Run `pnpm deploy-commands` to register your bot commands.
+3. Run `pnpm run register` to register your bot commands.
-4. Run `pnpm dev` to start the bot.
+4. Run `pnpm run dev` to start the bot.

-## Commands

-- `/chatgpt start` - Start a thread with ChatGPT.
-- `/gpt-3 complete` - Generate text using the GPT-3 API.
-- `/gpt-3 models` - Lists all GPT-3 based models.
-- `/ping` - Responds with a GPT-3 generated poem.
+### Custom LLMs

+Any OpenAI compatible API can be used as well.
+See `.env.example` for example.